UVic logo

 Vacuum pumps

 Any vacuum pump you're responsible for needs ballasting regularly, and the oil changed when it becomes very dark in colour.
 Ballasting is just allowing air to leak in to the pump; the pump becomes hot and any residual solvents are purged from the oil.
-Do this weekly for about 15 minutes; just turn the switch indicated below; the pump should start running noisily.
+Do this weekly for about 15 minutes.
+Don't forget to switch it off!
+Always set yourself an alarm.
+Different pumps have the ballast in different places; see below and/or check the manual for yours!
+The diaphragm pump on the rotovap does not have a ballast.